Console table

 A console table is a table whose top surface is supported by corbels or brackets rather than by the usual four legs.
 It is thus similar to a supported shelf and is not designed to serve as a stand-alone surface.
 It is frequently used as pier table (which may have legs of any variety), to abut a pier wall.

 The term console derives from the compound Latin verb consolor "to alleviate, lighten", from the verb solor, "to assuage, soothe, relieve, mitigate", plus the preposition con/com/cum, "with".

 A console shelf is a shelf fulfilling the same function as a console table.

+Types

+Low console: Positioned at table height, or sometimes slightly higher, with its flat side against the wall.
+The front may be rounded or straight, depending on the period and style.

+Its support may consist of a single or double base, with the top attached to the wall;

+four legs curved inward in scrolls in the Empire style;

+or four straight legs in the modern style.

+High console: A small shelf placed at about standing height, once used to hold a small lamp, a candle, or similar object.

+From the 18th century onward, the term console came to refer to a small movable piece of furniture, previously known as the “foot” or “base” of a trumeau mirror or painting.
+It consists of a top supported by two or four legs joined by an ornamental strut.